francescoraves483/openwrt-v2x/README.md

 This is a patched version of OpenWrt 18.06.1, in order to enable support to specific V2X (Vehicle-to-everything) features, including 802.11p channel usage and EDCA priority queueus.

+**It is designed to work with NICs supported by the ath5k and ath9k drivers (e.g. UNEX DHXA-222, UNEX DCMA 86P2, ...).
+Other devices will probably need an additional driver-level patching work.**

 Several patches are heavily based on patches provided by the OpenC2X-embedded platform, by Florian Klingler and the CCS Labs team in University of Paderborn: http://www.ccs-labs.org/software/openc2x/

-It has been successfully tested, in Politecnico di Torino, using PC Engines APU1D boards, together with Unex DHXA-222 WLAN cards, supported by the "ath9k" driver; other platforms should be correctly supported too.
+It has been successfully tested, in Politecnico di Torino, using PC Engines APU1D boards, together with Unex DHXA-222 WLAN cards, supported by the **ath9k** driver; other platforms should be correctly supported too.

 A patch to the iPerf 2 network measurement tool is included, enabling support to the 4 MAC layer EDCA queues.
 The -A option, which is client specific, can now be used to specify a traffic class at which the outcoming flow should be sent at (-A BK or -A BE or -A VI or -A VO).
 Not specifying any traffic class leaves the options as if a standard iPerf 2 package was used (i.e. effectively using AC_BE).